epaproditus/Benchmark_Matrix/dashboard/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+## Features

+- **Performance Metrics Visualization**: View and analyze various performance metrics through interactive charts and graphs.
+- **API Integration**: Access performance data through RESTful API endpoints.
+- **Responsive Design**: The dashboard is designed to be fully responsive, ensuring a seamless experience on all devices.

+## API Endpoints

+### Teachers API
+- **GET /api/teachers**: Retrieve a list of teachers and their performance metrics.

+### Matrix API
+- **GET /api/matrix**: Fetch performance data in a matrix format for detailed analysis.

+## Font Optimization

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.